dinocosta/dino.codes.next/posts/how-phoenix-logs-endpoint-requests-and-responses.md

 ---
-title: "How Phoenix logs endpoint routes"
+title: "How Phoenix logs endpoint requests and responses"
 date: "2023-02-06"
 description: "Find out how Phoenix leverages telemetry in order to log requests and response from your server."
 draft: true